LeoQuindos/3D-assets/README.md

-genral 3d assets for webapps
+general 3d assets for webapps